For Fees Payment: http://finance.lakeheadu.ca/

 If the scholarships/bursaries/awards have overpaid the student account, refunds will be issued at the end of September, January and May each year.

 Students are entitled to their awards only after their fees are paid in full.

 Inquiries regarding Undergraduate scholarships/bursaries/awards and/or other financial assistance (loan programs) should be directed to the Office of Student Financial Aid and Awards at: (807)343-8206 or http://financialaid.lakeheadu.ca.

-Canadian citizens and landed immigrants who have reached their 65th birthday are invited to enrol in Undergraduate credit courses for half the tuition.
+Canadian citizens and landed immigrants who have reached their 60th birthday are invited to enrol in Undergraduate credit courses for half the tuition and no activity fees.
 Certain restrictions may apply to limited enrolment courses.
-Senior students who are NEW to the university should inform the Office of Admissions of their birth dates in order to receive appropriate billing.
-Students who have been previously enrolled who are now 65 should inform the Registrar's Office of their change in status prior to registering in order to receive appropriate billing.
+Students should inform the Office of Admissions of their birth dates in order to receive appropriate billing.

 INCOME TAX FORMS FOR STUDENTS